Kehillah Jewish High School, History

 - Able to apply common sense and extreme diplomacy, discretion, and confidentiality in written and oral forms.

-- Embody exceptional people skills in phone and email etiquette; promptly respond to questions or concerns of parents and co-workers while maintaining a positive, pleasant demeanor.
+- Promptly respond to questions of parents and co-workers while maintaining a professional demeanor.

-- Passionate about supporting equal access to learning in a diverse community; customer-focused.
+- Passionate about supporting equal access to learning in a diverse community.

-- Perform with integrity, ethics, values, beliefs, and principles during both good and bad times.
+- Performs with integrity, ethics, values, beliefs, and principles during both good and bad times.

-- Remain calm, maintain perspective, and respond in a professional manner when faced with tough situations.
+- Remains calm, maintains perspective, and responds in a professional manner when faced at all times.

-- Take personal responsibility for the continuous learning of new knowledge, skills, and experiences.
+- Takes personal responsibility for the continuous learning of new knowledge, skills, and experiences.